Dhok Darbal: Languages

 Punjabi is the native language of the majority of Dhok Darbal.

 Economy

-Most people of the Dhok Darbal prefer to join armed forces like Pakistan Army, Pakistan Navy and Pakistan Air Force.
+Most people of Dhok Darbal prefer to join armed forces like Pakistan Army, Pakistan Navy and Pakistan Air Force.
 Dhok Darbal has the highest proportion of its population serving in the armed forces of Pakistan.

 Many people here work in agriculture.

 Food

 The food which the people of Dhok Darbal consume is very modernized, including biryani and halwa.